bbatsov/emacsredux/_posts/2020-07-05-remap-enter-to-control-in-gnu-linux-2020-edition.md

 Recently I've switched back from macOS to GNU/Linux, as my primary development environment, and I found out that my [old article]({% post_url 2016-01-30-remap-return-to-control-in-gnu-slash-linux %}) on remapping `Enter` to
-`Control` was no longer the optimal way to achieve this.
+`Control` was no longer the optimal way to achieve this (e.g. - it doesn't work with Wayland).
 It took me a bit of digging, but eventually I found [dual-function-keys](https://gitlab.com/interception/linux/plugins/dual-function-keys) (a plugin for the [interception framework](https://gitlab.com/interception/linux/tools)),